palkan/action_policy/docs/scoping.md

 end
 ```

-When the second argument is not speficied, the `:default` is implied as the scope name.
+When the second argument is not specified, the `:default` is implied as the scope name.

 Also, there are cases where it might be easier to add options to existing scope than create a new one.